CodeupClassroom/venus-modified-lessons/restblog/ii-rest-and-relationships/10-building-relationships-ii.md

-# Building Relationships, Pt II
+# Building Relationships, Part 2

 Now that we've bound Users and Posts together as a ***one-to-many*** relationship, let's think about binding our objects together in a ***many-to-many*** relationship within our application.

 ---
 ### The following are user stories to be implemented in your blog application